Jacques44/node-red-contrib-bigstatus/README.md

 This node has several properties

 * `Locale` is used to compute durations in human form.
 You can tell which locale, the moment library will use
 * `Shape` is used to setup a common status shape for all messages.
-This setting can be overruled by the `msg.shape`.
+This setting will overrule the `msg.shape`.
 * `Color` is used to setup a common status fill color for all messages.
-This setting can be overruled by the `msg.fill`.
+This setting will overrule the `msg.fill`.
 * `Add update timestamp` is used to add the current timestamp.
 * `Show duration` is used to add a computed duration base on `control start/stop/running` informations sent by `Big Nodes`